Harshit-405/git_learnin/README.md

-This is a elctricity bill calculator that i made for my personal use using this I (renter )keep tracks of my meter's reading and when the bill comes as I calculate hom much unit i have used using this and then hence calc how much i owe the owner (landlord)
+This is a elctricity bill calculator

 File structure :
 Calc Elec bill.py #main program to run which takes user input